nikija/public/content/users/commander-web/profiles/customer-profiles/billing.md

 The moment the bill is set to a zero balance, a new button appears at the bottom of the bill you are working in called “Review and Close.”
 This allows you to review the bill once more, and in this screen you can still amend the address.
 Once you press “Close and Print,” the bill is closed, and the customer is checked out.

+### Credit Note / Rebate

-**Credit Note / Rebate**: if you have accidentally closed a bill with an incorrect item on it, you will have to rebate the original bill.
+If you have accidentally closed a bill with an incorrect item on it, you will have to rebate the original bill.
 To rebate a bill, you will have to open a new bill on the same customer profile, and create the same items as on the original bill, and post them with the opposite value.
 This corrects the initial bill.
 Once corrected, you close this bill, and you can repost them correctly.
 This is quite a lot of work, and its highly recommended to always print the bill-preview for guests to check their details prior to check-out, this might save you a lot of work.

 ### Close to Invoice

+Invoice: in Mews we define an invoice as a list of bill items that will not be paid on the spot, but will have a future date of payment.

 Hotels who have selected to enable the “Closing to Invoice” option will see a button on any bill that has a negative or positive balance.
 If there are items on the bill creating a balance, the button "Close to Invoice" will generate an invoice form where you will need to complete the invoice details.
 Once you create the invoice, it will post a payment type on the bill called "Invoice," and you will be able to close the bill.

+We recommend not to give the option to Close to Invoice to too many employees, as its very easy to make a mistake, and as this is accounting related, its complex to correct mistakes.

 ## Company Bills